Freedom of the Press

 Political Environment(0 = best, 40 = worst)

 Economic Environment(0 = best, 30 = worst)

-Four companies, all foreign owned, continue to control a significant portion of the country's print media sector.
-Australia's John Fairfax Holdings owns almost 48 percent of New Zealand's daily newspaper circulation.
-The country's largest daily, the New Zealand Herald, and a significant slice of smaller provincial and suburban newspapers are owned by the rival Australian Provincial Newspapers group, while the Australian Consolidated Press dominates New Zealand magazines.
+Four companies, all foreign owned, continue to control a significant portion of the country’s print media sector.
+Australia’s John Fairfax Holdings owns almost 48 percent of New Zealand’s daily newspaper circulation.
+The New Zealand Herald and a significant slice of smaller provincial and suburban newspapers are owned by the rival Australian Provincial Newspapers group, while the Australian Consolidated Press dominates New Zealand magazines.
 The state-owned corporation Television New Zealand dominates television with two free-to-air channels and was increasingly at the center of controversy over management issues.
 Maori Television Service, a bilingual second public broadcaster, had a successful debut broadcasting in English and Maori.
-As of December 2005, there were a reported 3.2 million internet users, or roughly 75 percent of the population.
-The internet is open and unrestricted.
+There were a reported 3.2 million internet users, or roughly 75 percent of the population, and the internet is open and unrestricted.